 Before you pack your bags and start off your trekking adventure, you need to know a few things related to your safety and security.
-Anyone who wishes to explore Everest Base Camp is examined thoroughly—including their prior health records to ensure that they don’t have a condition of the heart of other organs—before they are deemed fit for the Everest Base Camp short trek.
+Anyone who wishes to explore Everest Base Camp is examined thoroughly—including their prior health records to ensure that they don’t have a condition of the heart or other organs—before they are deemed fit for the Everest Base Camp short trek.

-Some basic training for Everest base camp trek involves cardio activities, hiking or trekking practice, climbing the stairs of a tall building repeatedly along with setting the knee movement and also cycling and swimming.
+Some basic training for Everest base camp tour involves cardio activities, hiking or trekking practice, climbing the stairs of a tall building repeatedly along with setting the knee movement and also cycling and swimming.
 As long as you have some hiking or trekking experience and know some basic ways to prevent and deal with altitude sickness, you should be fine.

 EVEREST BASE CAMP TREK ITINERARY

 When planning your itinerary, the first question you need an answer to is how long is Everest base camp trek.
 The trek usually takes some 14 days, so you would have to pack your bags for two full weeks.

 Once you arrive in Kathmandu, you will want to speak to the trekking company you have chosen as your partner in your Everest Base Camp Trek about your trekking ahead.
 The guide will confirm your flight to Lukla and give you all the information about the journey and the pit stops.

 It is relatively easy until you reach Dingboche, at the height of 4360m, and once you are there, the quotient for Everest Base Camp difficulty increases slightly.